SyMind/chakra-ui-docs/PERF.md

 # Performance Comparison

+I tested the build performance with the following steps:

+1. Execute `pnpm run build`
+2. Wait for the 'Compiled successfully' message

-I tested the performance with the following steps:
+I tested the dev performance with the following steps:

 1. Execute `pnpm run dev`
 2. Wait for the server to be ready (indicated by the 'Ready' message)